History of Newcastle Airport

 In 1994 the terminal building underwent improvements and a large extension to accommodate growing numbers of passengers.

-Since then, further extensions and renovations have taken place, meaning that the airport is amply equipped to accommodate the 5 million passengers per year that now pass through Newcastle International’s gates.
+Since then, further extensions and renovations have taken place, meaning that the airport is amply equipped to accommodate nearly 6 million passengers per year that now pass through Newcastle International’s gates.